About

 Environmental DNA (eDNA) is DNA collected from environmental samples (such as soil, sediment, water, etc.) without any knowledge of the original organism.
 The sources of these traces of DNA in the environment vary, but include DNA shed through faeces, mucous, skin, eggs, pollen, etc.

-eDNA analyses offers rapid, universal and cost-effective ways to measure biodiversity, detect pests, and much more.
+eDNA analysis offers rapid, universal and cost-effective ways to measure biodiversity, detect pests, and much more.
 It is a fast-moving and innovative field, and increasingly government agencies and industry are adopting it to support environmental management.

 Our mission